-Wintry weather blanketing US making rare dip to Gulf Coast
+Power cut across Texas as snow, ice blanket southern Plains

+More than 1.6 million customers were in the dark as of 5 a.m. local time, according to poweroutage.us, a utility tracking site.

+Around 5,000 Oklahoma Gas & Electric customers were without power overnight, and Entergy Arkansas logged about 3,000 outages.
+Both states have much smaller populations compared to Texas.

-The storm has prompted officials in Houston, where temperatures were in the 70s (20s Celsius) earlier this week, to advise residents to prepare for power outages and hazardous roads that could be similar to those experienced in the wake of a Category 5 hurricane.
+Officials in Houston had warned people to prepare for outages and hazardous roads — conditions similar to what residents might see in the wake of a Category 5 hurricane.

-As rain fell Sunday in the Houston area, the temperature hovered near freezing.
-“This rain will be transitioning over to just freezing rain, sleet and snow during the overnight through early morning hours tomorrow,” said National Weather Service meteorologist Josh Lichter.
+“There (have) been numerous reports of accidents from icing recently,” National Weather Service lead forecaster Bob Oravec said Monday.
+“I think there’s going to be a big threat today as the system pushes northeastward.”

+Accumulating ice between a tenth and a quarter of an inch (0.25 and 0.6 centimeters) was possible across eastern Louisiana, Mississippi, central Tennessee, Kentucky and over into the West Virginia and Ohio border region, Oravec said.

-Chenard said significant ice and up to 12 inches (30 centimeters) of snow were expected across parts of the southern Plains into Monday.
+Up to 12 inches (30 centimeters) of snow was expected across parts of the southern Plains into Monday, said Marc Chenard, a meteorologist with the National Weather Service’s Weather Prediction Center.

-Winter weather conditions are affecting large portions of the U.S., but it is rare for them to extend so far south, Chenard said.

-The Dallas area had a covering of snow by Sunday morning, with flakes still falling, and as much as 6 inches (15 centimeters) was forecast.
+The region had been gearing up for the winter weather for the better part of the weekend.
+Texas Gov. Greg Abbott issued a disaster declaration for all of the state’s 254 counties.
+Abbott, Oklahoma Gov. Kevin Stitt and Arkansas Gov. Asa Hutchinson each activated National Guard units to assist state agencies with tasks including rescuing stranded drivers.

+President Joe Biden also declared an emergency in Texas in a statement Sunday night.
+The declaration is intended to add federal aid to state and local response efforts.

+In Mississippi, sleet in Jackson and other central parts of the state left roads and bridges slick.
+Bill Parker, a National Weather Service meteorologist in Jackson, said up to three-quarters of an inch (2 centimeters) of ice could accumulate in central Mississippi, bringing the possibility of power outages or falling tree limbs.

+Parts of Kentucky and West Virginia still recovering from an ice storm last week are expected to get up to a quarter-inch (0.6 centimeters) of ice or up to 8 inches (20 centimeters) of snow by Tuesday.

-With the wintry conditions falling on Valentine’s Day, florists stayed busy even as the snow fell.
+Through the wintry conditions Sunday, florists stayed busy for Valentine’s Day.

-In Fort Worth, where it was already icy and snowy, Gordon Boswell Flowers’ general manager said delivery drivers were trying to wrap up before conditions got worse later Sunday afternoon.
+In Fort Worth, Texas, Gordon Boswell Flowers’ general manager said delivery drivers worked to wrap up deliveries before the weather worsened.

 “It is icy and snowing and they’re calling for more snow,” Cheri Kirkman said.